TikTok Child Data Protection Inadequate, Canadian Privacy Officials Say

 A Global Pattern of Scrutiny

 The Canadian investigation is the latest in a series of actions by governments around the world to scrutinize TikTok’s impact on users and address national security concerns over the Chinese-owned app.
 In the U.S., President Donald Trump is negotiating a deal that could see TikTok’s U.S. operations taken over by a group of American companies.
-The European Commission has ordered staff to remove the TikTok app from their phones, and the Canadian government has also ordered the dissolution of TikTok’s Canadian business.
-Beijing and the company have repeatedly denied allegations that user data could be accessed by the Chinese government.
+In 2023, the European Commission ordered staff to remove the TikTok app from their phones and corporate devices, citing the need to “protect data and increase cybersecurity.”
+China and the company have repeatedly denied allegations that user data could be accessed by the Chinese government.

 This investigation highlights a fundamental and perhaps unsolvable problem for social media platforms.
 While platforms can create rules and implement technology to prevent underage use, the allure of social networks is so strong that children will always find a way to circumvent these measures.
 The real issue is not just about a platform’s technical safeguards, but a broader societal challenge of how to protect children’s data and mental well-being in an era of pervasive digital media.
 The report’s findings confirm that for companies, the financial incentive to collect data often outweighs the ethical obligation to protect the most vulnerable users, a tension that will continue to fuel regulatory battles for the foreseeable future.